 What have hedge funds been doing with Costco Wholesale Corporation (NASDAQ:COST)?

-At the end of September, a total of 38 of the hedge funds tracked by Insider Monkey were long this stock, a drop of 14% from the previous quarter.
-With hedgies’ sentiment swirling, there exists a few notable hedge fund managers who were upping their holdings meaningfully (or already accumulated large positions).
+At the end of the first quarter, a total of 44 of the hedge funds tracked by Insider Monkey were long this stock, a change of -8% from one quarter earlier.
+Below, you can check out the change in hedge fund sentiment towards COST over the last 15 quarters.
+With the smart money’s sentiment swirling, there exists an “upper tier” of notable hedge fund managers who were adding to their stakes significantly (or already accumulated large positions).

 When looking at the institutional investors followed by Insider Monkey, Berkshire Hathaway, managed by Warren Buffett, holds the most valuable position in Costco Wholesale Corporation (NASDAQ:COST).
 Berkshire Hathaway has a $1.0493 billion position in the stock, comprising 0.5% of its 13F portfolio.
 Sitting at the No. 2 spot is Fisher Asset Management, managed by Ken Fisher, which holds a $566.9 million position; the fund has 0.8% of its 13F portfolio invested in the stock.
 Other members of the smart money with similar optimism encompass Cliff Asness’s AQR Capital Management, Jim Simons’s Renaissance Technologies and Ken Griffin’s Citadel Investment Group.